gcross/LogicGrowsOnTrees/TUTORIAL.md

 This file contains a tutorial for using this package.
-The first part explains through examples how to do logic programming in Haskell using MonadPlus.
-The second part explains how to take a logic program in the form of a Tree (which is an instance of MonadPlus) and use the infrastructure in this package to run it in parallel.
+The first part explains through examples how to do logic programming in Haskell using `MonadPlus`.
+The second part explains how to take a logic program in the form of a `Tree` (which is an instance of `MonadPlus`) and use the infrastructure in this package to run it in parallel.

 Logic programming